Fluxon.Components.Autocomplete (Fluxon v2.3.4)

 Inner Affixes

-<.autocomplete name="user_search" options={@users} placeholder="Search users...">
+<.autocomplete name="user" options={@users} placeholder="Search users...">

 <:inner_prefix>

-<.icon name="hero-magnifying-glass" class="size-4" />
+<.icon name="hero-magnifying-glass" class="icon" />

 </:inner_prefix>